JayaJain242/Student-Lifestyle-vs-Performance-Analysis/README.md

 Jupyter Notebook

 # Files in Repository
-Student Lifestyke vs Performanve Analysis.csv is the dataset
+Student Lifestyle vs Performance Analysis.csv is the dataset
 student lifestyle vs performance analysis.ipynb is the analysis notebook

 # Conclusion